 According to PetPlan pet insurance, the average cost of a veterinary emergency is $800 to $1,500.
 Keep in mind, however, that this is just an average.
 Some emergency clinic visits, such as a straightforward case of acute diarrhoea, may cost just $200-300.
 If your pet is hit by a car and requires emergency surgery, however, your costs may easily climb to $5,000 or more.

-It’s important for every pet owner to be prepared for the possibility of expensive veterinary emergencies.
+It’s important for every pet parent to be prepared for the possibility of expensive veterinary emergencies.
 Hopefully, your pet will live a happy, healthy life and you will never find yourself dealing with a serious veterinary emergency.
 If an emergency does occur and you’re prepared, however, you will be in a much better position to allow the veterinarian to proceed with high-quality veterinary care.
+There is nothing we vets dislike more than knowing there’s something that can be done, but the money isn’t there to allow us to do the work.

 Pet insurance reimburses the cost of emergency care

 One popular option for managing costs associated with emergency care is pet insurance.
 In some ways, pet insurance works like human health insurance.
 You pay a monthly premium in exchange for coverage of a certain percentage of your pet’s medical expenses.
-You will have a deductible; expenses will not be eligible for coverage until you exceed this deductible.
+You will have a deductible or ‘excess’; expenses will not be eligible for coverage until you exceed this deductible.
+For some insurance plans this excess is barely more than the cost of the initial consultation, meaning you may find that all further tests and treatments are covered.

 What if you don’t have pet insurance?